-&lt;sup>17We can observe stock related information only for a subset of public target firms that are publicly traded.
+$^{^{11}}$ We can observe stock related information only for a subset of target firms that are publicly traded.
 Hence, we do not control for their stock related information in our regressions.

-&lt;sup>18While the majority of firms are traded on BSE, some are traded on the National Stock Exchange (NSE).
+12While the majority of firms are traded on BSE, some are traded on the National Stock Exchange (NSE).
 For these firms, we use the NSE NIFTY 50 index.
 Note that the daily return is adjusted for corporate actions like stock splits, bonus and dividend declarations.